apache/www-site/content/foundation/faq.md

 A [board of directors](board/), elected by the [ASF membership](members.html) on an annual basis according to the corporation's [bylaws](bylaws.html), oversees [management of the Foundation](how-it-works.html#structure).
 The board appoints a set of officers to manage the day-to-day operations of the Foundation and to oversee the ASF projects.
-A Project Management Committee (PMC), a self-selected team of active contributors, manages each project project, following The Apache Way and whatever additional guidelines for collaborative development are best suited to that project.
+A Project Management Committee (PMC), a self-selected team of active contributors, manages each project following The Apache Way and whatever additional guidelines for collaborative development are best suited to that project.

 ## Why was the Apache Software Foundation created?  {#why}